connyyu/Haku/README.md

 - Find structures — Find all the structures of a protein using its UniProt AC.
 - List proteins — List all the UniProt protein entries in the structure(s).
 - View interactions — View all the ligand-protein interactions in the structure(s).
-- 3D viewer — Navigate protein structures in a 3D viewer.
 - Transmembrane annotations — Visualise transmembrane annotation on a protein structure.
 - Similar structures — Find similar proteins with experimental structures.
+- 3D viewer — Navigate protein structures in a 3D viewer (py3dmol / Mol*).

 ### Input
 - **UniProt accession**